 Behind the central train station of Brussels is the Mont des Arts – “Hill of the arts”.
 The modern art and historic complex is the center of Brussels, and it’s surrounded by important buildings such as the Royal Library of Belgium, the National Archives of Belgium, and the Square.
 The public garden in the center of the complex is the pathway that leads to the historic cluster of the old Brussels.
 Many historic buildings and monuments are scattered in the area.

 Once I passed the Wervelend Oor, the monument, the Saint Jacques-sur-Coudenberg Church was the first thing I saw standing on the Brussels Place Royale.
 On the left of the Place Royale is the Royal Palace of Brussels and the Brussels Park.
-The Brussels Park is the largest urban public park in the city center, and it was created early in the late 18th century.
-The park was beautifully designed in Neoclassical style and it’s filled with flower beds, historic statues and fountains.
+Brussels Park is the largest urban public park in the city center, and it was created early in the late 18th century.
+The park was beautifully designed in Neoclassical style and it’s filled with flower beds, historic statues, and fountains.
 The quiet environment was great for me to take a short break after walking in the city center for a day.
 The Royal Palace, on the other hand, started its construction around the same time with the park, but only officially completed until 1934.
 The palace is not the royal residence of the king’s family, it is rather like a venue of civil services, official visits, or other important events.
 The palace is also opened to the public while visitors may check out many of the building’s rooms.

 On the right, through the Rue de la Regence, I stopped by at another important church, Eglise Notre Dame du Sablon, on my way to the end to the courthouse where I found the Monument a la Gloire de L’infanterie Belge.
-There I returned to the north side of the city center, in search for some good chocolate and waffles.
+There I returned to the north side of the city center, in search of some good chocolate and waffles.

 In Brussels, waffles are sold as a kind of street food and they are basically available everywhere around town.
 Personally, I love the classic Brussels waffle – the light yet chewy waffle tasted so great and comforting with melted cheese, butter, or syrup on top!
 For some incredible waffle experience, visit the acclaimed Maison Dandoy, which is located right next to the city Town Hall at the Grand Place.